ecorey/Random_Nft/README.md

 # GAME

+---

+'Capy vs. Gnome', a 'Magic' style game that leverages Sui randomness for gameplay and an in game token that is earned and used to play cards during a turn.

+---

 Coin Toss: The player to go first is determined by a 50/50 coin toss.

 First Turn: For the first turn each player starts with 3 /6/9 CP and will earn 1 CP at the start of each turn after that.